Pat Capponi played an integral part in developing Voices from the Street. She has been the Lead Facilitator since conception in 2005.

 Co-chair of Mental Health Sub-committee of the Toronto Police Services Board, member of Work-focused Discussion Group (Ministry of Community and Social Services), and is a member of Civic Action’s Mental Health in the Workplace Champion’s Council.

-Pat has also completed terms on the Mental Health and Addictions Leadership Advisory Council and is a founding member of RACI (Resident and Consumer Initiative), a group of psychiatric residents and consumer/survivors met monthly in each other’s homes.
+Pat also completed terms on the Mental Health and Addictions Leadership Advisory Council and was a founding member of RACI (Resident and Consumer Initiative), a group of psychiatric residents and consumer/survivors met monthly in each other’s homes.